-• Concerns are raised regarding the number of proposed retaining walls in public road reserves / open space foreshore area on the eastern boundary.
-The walls would attract increased maintenance issues such as graffiti, repainting, weed control etc... compared to a gradient batter that is grassed.
+- Concerns are raised on the number of retaining walls proposed across the site.
+It seems that the applicant has used multiple retaining walls to provide flatter gradient sites.
+The previous earthwork approvals did not have multiple retaining walls and still achieved compliant gradients. - Concerns are raised regarding the number of proposed retaining walls in public road reserves / open space foreshore area on the eastern boundary.
+The walls would attract increased maintenance issues such as graffiti, re-painting, weed control etc... compared to a gradient batter that is grassed.
 The previous earthwork approvals did not have multiple retaining walls.